ngeelani48/quote-of-the-day-app/README.md

 Clone this repository to your desired folder:

-> Open GitHub and go to my GitHub repository name: First-Capstone-Project-Rooftop-Cafe to clone.
+> Open GitHub and go to my GitHub repository name: quote-of-the-day-app to clone.
 > Click “Code” and copy the given URL.

 > Open “Git Bash” and change the current working directory to the location where you want the cloned directory.